zh324/Private-Eye/README.md

 ## Running locally

-These instructions allow to run locally to modify the sample.
+These instructions allow to run locally to play the game.

 ### Setup